- Our Approach

 - Management Team

 - Contact us

 Open door radio

 In 2002, Mike Daka quit his job as Director of the Zambia Institute of Mass Communication, the country’s leading media training centre, and moved his family to Zambia’s Eastern Province to set up Radio Breeze.
 For a successful journalist, editor and trainer with more than 30 years’ experience, this was an unusual step.
 Yet Mike had a burning ambition to establish a financially sustainable rural radio station with a mission.

 Prior to 2002, most people in Eastern Province had only limited access to radio news.
-The leading broadcaster in the region was Zambian state radio but it only broadcast in the local language, Linyanja, for four hours a week, meaning that only the minority who understood English fluently had consistent access to radio news.
-In order to serve the whole community, Radio Breeze transmits an equal mix of English and Linyanja during the week, and 70% Linyanja programming at weekends.
+The leading broadcaster in the region was Zambian state radio but it only broadcast in the local language, Nyanja, for four hours a week, meaning that only the minority who understood English fluently had consistent access to radio news.
+In order to serve the whole community, Radio Breeze transmits an equal mix of English and Nyanja during the week, and 70% Nyanja programming at weekends.
 Radio Breeze conducted extensive audience research and, based on their listener preferences, focuses on providing local news as well as information on development topics relevant to the community, such as hygiene, health and agriculture.